bhojpur/cms/pkg/media/handlers/vips/README.md

 vips.UseVips(vips.Config{EnableGenerateWebp: true})
 ```

-you can adjust image quality by config if you want.
+You can adjust the image quality by config if you want.
 ```
 type Config struct {
 	EnableGenerateWebp bool